AGHS AMERICAN GLOBAL HEIR SEARCH

 What will this cost me?

 AGHS assumes all financial risk.
 When you receive your inheritance, we collect a percentage.
-The percentage that we collect covers research fees, court costs, proving your heirship to the court, and attorney fees.
+The percentage that we collect covers research fees, documentation, court costs, proving your heirship to the court, and attorney fees.
 If you do not receive a distribution, you owe nothing.

 What happens after I sign and return my agreement to AGHS?